 The ATP sessions will take place every Sunday night at Macquarie Park and Kareela, providing easy access for young players from all across Sydney.

-Applications are still open for those wishing to join the program with applications set to close on Friday 17th September.
+Applications (link) are still open for those wishing to join the program with applications set to close on Friday 17th September.